-- (b) Second and subsequent recalls which occur within an hour of commencement of a call for which an entitlement to payment pursuant to subclause 18.11(a) has already accrued do not attract additional payments unless actual time worked continues beyond one hour in which case payment will be made for the actual time worked. - (c) An employee is not eligible to receive payments under subclause 18.10 for any period they are receiving payment in accordance with subclause 18.11. - (d) The provisions of this subclause will apply to Information and Technology Service (ICT) Agents, along with the following arrangements: - (i) where the Employer agrees, the ICT Agent may elect to accrue overtime entitlements gained under this subclause as time off in lieu, to be taken in conjunction with a period of approved leave; and
+- (b) Second and subsequent recalls which occur within an hour of commencement of a call for which an entitlement to payment pursuant to subclause 19.11(a) has already accrued do not attract additional payments unless actual time worked continues beyond one hour in which case payment will be made for the actual time worked. - (c) Where an employee is recalled to duty and is entitled to payment pursuant to subclause 19.11(a) or (b), and during that period of time, the recall results in an operational requirement to attend the workplace in order to complete the duty in accordance with subclause 19.10, the employee will be entitled to payment for the entire period pursuant to subclause 19.10, which will apply from the commencing time of the originating recall. - (d) The provisions of subclause 19.11(c) will cease to apply at the completion of the application of subclause 19.10 (a) and/or (b), with subsequent recalls assessed pursuant to subclause 19.10 or 19.11 as applicable in the circumstances.

-- (ii) the essential tools and facilities required to enable the ICT Agent to perform the work remotely in accordance with this subclause, will be provided by the Employer; - (e) For the purposes of this subclause, where an employee occupies onsite accommodation at a Health Service, their accommodation will be considered a place of residence, not the employee's normal workplace.
+- (e) Where an employee is receiving payment pursuant to subclause 19.11 and is subsequently recalled to the workplace for a matter unrelated to the initiating recall, then payment under subclause 19.11 will cease and subclause 19.10 will apply from the commencement of the subsequent recall. - (f) The provisions of this subclause will apply to Information and Technology Service (ICT) Agents, along with the following arrangements: - (i) where the Employer agrees, the ICT Agent may elect to accrue overtime entitlements gained under this subclause as time off in lieu, to be taken in conjunction with a period of approved leave; and - (ii) the essential tools and facilities required to enable the ICT Agent to perform the work remotely in accordance with this subclause, will be provided by the Employer; - (g) For the purposes of this subclause, where an employee occupies onsite accommodation at a Health Service, their accommodation will be considered a place of residence, not the employee's normal workplace.

-Ten hour minimum break for employees on-call
+19.12 Ten hour minimum break for employees on-call